flarum/docs/extend/internationalization.md

 Although this may sound inefficient, there's a good reason for doing things this way: it's the easiest way to ensure that localizers will have the flexibility they need.
 If you reuse keys in your code, you'll eventually hit a snag.
 Your localizers will be unable to find a single expression that fits every context where you've used some key or other &hellip; and then they'll start bugging you to fix your code.

 Fortunately, you can avoid many such issues if you simply take care to [namespace translations](#namespacing-translations) correctly, [name your ID keys](#naming-id-keys) appropriately, and always [reuse translations](#reusing-translations) instead of keys.
-Though it may seem like a bother, in the long run the [standard format](#appendix-a) will make localization much easier for *everyone*.
+Though it may seem like a bother, in the long run, the [standard format](#appendix-a) will make localization much easier for *everyone*.